-- Any student entering school after the tardy bell must report directly to the Attendance Office for a class admittance slip.
-Any student arriving more than 15 minutes late to 1st period will be considered absent from 1st period.
+- Any student arriving to school more than 15 minutes after the tardy bell should report to the Attendance Office for a class admittance slip and will be considered absent from 1st period.
 Any student who arrives after 1st period needs to sign in at the Attendance Office. - If a written note from a parent is presented with a valid absence reason (see types of absences), the tardy will be considered excused and the student will be allowed to make up any missed work.
 However, the student will still be considered tardy. - Oversleeping and transportation issues are not "excused" reasons. - Any student arriving to school during first period is considered tardy to school. - The attendance office records a tardy, regardless of the reason, as a tardy.
-All tardies, excused or unexcused, count toward disciplinary action and the State's truancy regulations, excluding official absences. - All students on a delayed schedule- a late arrival to 2nd or 3rd period class up to 15 minutes will result in a tardy.
+All tardies, excused or unexcused, count toward disciplinary action and the State's truancy regulations, excluding official absences. - All students on a delayed schedule-a late arrival to 2nd or 3rd period class up to 15 minutes will result in a tardy.
 Students on these schedules must understand a delayed/special schedule is a privilege and must adhere to guidelines established by administration.